imagineazhar/bikeshare/README.md

 Analyze historical data to find differences between annual members and casual riders.
 Based on the analysis provide three recommendations for marketing strategies aimed at converting casual riders into annual members.

 ## Data Prep:
-I will use Cyclistic’s historical trip data to analyze and identify trends.
+I will use Cyclistic’s historical trip data to explore how different customer types are using bikes.
 [Download the previous 12 months of Cyclistic trip data here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 >  The datasets have a different name because Cyclistic is a fictional company.The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).)
-This is public data that I can use to explore how different customer types are using Cyclistic bikes.
+This is public data that I can use for analysis.

 ```